devleonardoamaral/debian-nvidia-installer/README.md

 * **Debian Trixie** distribution
 * **64-bit architecture**
 * **Compatible NVIDIA graphics card**
-  > Official NVIDIA drivers on Debian Trixie **do not support** [GPUs based on the Kepler architecture](https://www.nvidia.com/en-us/drivers/unix/legacy-gpu/).
+  > Official NVIDIA drivers on Debian Trixie **do not support** [GPUs based on the Fermi or Kepler architecture](https://www.nvidia.com/en-us/drivers/unix/legacy-gpu/).

   > See [how to install legacy drivers on Debian](https://wiki.debian.org/NvidiaGraphicsDrivers#Tesla_Drivers) if needed.
 * **Bash-compatible** shell